ajgoward/Daddies_recipes_MS3/README.md

 ### Interesting Bugs and how I fixed it:

-* I was trying to store all Recipes in one collection Which was making my laptop crash, so I decided to store them in collections of breakfast, lunch, dinner and dessert which fixed this issue
+* I was trying to store all Recipes in one collection Which was making my laptop crash, so I decided to store them in collections of breakfast, lunch, dinner and dessert which fixed this issue and then i upgraded my computer and went back to using an all recipes collection.
+This has taught me RAM is everything
 * when I sent this for users to test they couldn’t sign up to the webpage , as I fixed this issue I realised I had both GET and POST actions on the form to fix this I removed the GET action and this fixed the issue
+* The edit recipe page was not loading any javascript or my images im not sure of why this has happened but i removed the template inheritance and this fixed the issue
 ### Validation

 I also validated my code on W3C Mark-up Validator and pep8 for python validation